 See a doctor.
 Don’t delay in seeking medical treatment for your injury.
 You are free to choose your own doctor; just let them know your injury is work-related.
 Also, make sure they accept workers’ compensation; not all doctors do.

 File a claim for workers’ compensation.
 After you notify your supervisor about your injury, your employer should file a workers’ compensation claim on your behalf.
 Check to see if this has been done; if not, you should file the claim yourself.
 A claim for workers’ compensation benefits should be submitted within 60 days from the date of injury.

 Protect yourself.
 In the event your claim is contested, you will be in a better position if you followed all the proper procedures and have the evidence you need to support your claim.
 Save all documents and letters you receive related to your claim, and all medical bills and pharmacy receipts related to your injury.
 If there were any witnesses to the workplace accident, talk to them about what they saw and write it down while still fresh in their minds.

 Talk to an attorney.
 Getting your claim done right the first time means getting your benefits sooner rather than later, or not all.
 Talk to an experienced Maryland workers’ compensation attorney to make sure you are taking the rights steps to file a successful claim, and to make sure you are well-represented in the event your claim is contested.

 Help is Available after a Maryland Workplace Accidental Injury

-At the law offices of Steinhardt, Siskind & Associates, LLC, our dedicated Maryland workers’ compensation lawyers help injured workers statewide obtain all of the benefits available to them, including workers’ comp as well as Social Security disability, long-term disability, and personal injury claims as appropriate.
+At the law offices of Steinhardt, Siskind & Lieberman, LLC, our dedicated Maryland workers’ compensation lawyers help injured workers statewide obtain all of the benefits available to them, including workers’ comp as well as Social Security disability, long-term disability, and personal injury claims as appropriate.
 Call our offices in Glen Burnie, Owings Mills, Ellicott City or Annapolis for a free consultation.
 There are no attorney fees or expenses unless we win your case.